 Besides the usual shiny surface, you can even find it with a leathered finish.
 It’s a classic choice for an elegant kitchen.

-Like every natural stone which are porous, resealing is part of its maintenance.
+Like every porous natural stone, resealing is part of its maintenance.

 4. Soapstone Countertop